copsTvFan/cops-episode-guide/guide.md

 **Fort Worth, TX 3**

-- (1:08 AM Assistance Call) Sgt J.D.
+- (Fort Worth, TX -- 1:08 AM Assistance Call) Sgt J.D.
 Farmer talks about Pioneer Day which is tonight.
+North Sector.
+Featuring Officer Mike Humphreys, Officer Russell Johnson, Officer D.S.
+Meza (Bike Patrol), Officer B.K.
+  McHorse (Bike Patrol).
 - Officer Michael Humphreys & Russell Johnson patrol the North Sector.
 They go to the Stock Yards where the festival is and explain it is a big street dance where people come from all the neighboring towns to eat BBQ, drink beer and